A unified framework of transformations based on the Jordan-Wigner transformation: Numerical test of different mappings

-$\mbox{H}_2$ molecule is a too special example, for its orbits are so few that there are probably many coincidences that affect the mapped results, thus we should test other systems to compare the performance of different mappings.
-We mainly compare JW, BK-tree and MSP transformation.
-Ref.~\cite{mcardle2020quantum} claimed that the Pauli weight of BK-tree transformation is greater than the BK transformation, but we have compared their performance on many molecules, and BK-tree transformation performs better on the number of Pauli operators and qubits when $M$ is not the power of 2.
-Hence it's better to apply BK-tree transformation instead of BK transformation.
-Here we apply the three mappings on the Hamiltonian of many larger molecules and count the number of Pauli operators and the number of gates needed to simulate the Hamiltonian for one simulation step.
-We have tested many molecules with from 4 orbits to 52 orbits, and the results are shown in Table \ref{tableofPauliWeight} and Table \ref{tableofGate}.
+We also test other molecules to compare the performance of different mappings.
+The Pauli weight of parity transformation is much similar to that of JW transformation, and the Pauli weight of SBK transformation and E-type AQM is much larger than that of BK and MSP transformations.
+So we mainly compare the JW, BK-tree, and MSP transformations.
+We have compared the performance of the BK and BK-tree transformations on many molecules, and the BK-tree transformation is found to perform better on the number of mapped Pauli operators and qubits.
+Hence, it is better to apply the BK-tree transformation instead of the BK transformation.
+Here, we use the three mappings to transform the Hamiltonians of some molecules and count the number of Pauli operators.
+The results are shown in Table \ref{tableofPauliWeight}.
+The MSP transformation always gets a smaller number of Pauli operators than that of the JW and BK-tree transformations.

-It should be noted that we have ignored the hardware connection limitations, for analyzing the structure of all the available quantum devices and seeking out the optimum numbers of gates for all of them is hard.
-According to the results, we find that MSP and BK-tree transformations perform much better than JW transformation.
-MSP transformation with a proper parameter vector performs better than BK-tree transformation on all the tested results.
+Now we consider the number of gates in the quantum circuit of Hamiltonian simulation.
+In general, for an item containing $n_x$ Pauli Xs, $n_y$ Pauli Ys, and $n_z$ Pauli Zs, the circuit will require $2(n_x+n_y+n_z-1)$ CNOT gates and $1+2(n_x+n_y)$ single-qubit gates.
+We count the total number of CNOT and single-qubit gates needed in one Trotter step.
+The results are shown in Table \ref{tableofGate}.
+It should be noted that we have ignored the quantum device connection limitations, for analyzing the structure of all the available quantum devices and seeking out the optimum numbers of gates for all of them is hard.
+According to the results, we find that the MSP and BK-tree transformations perform much better than the JW transformation.
+The MSP transformation with a proper parameter vector performs better than the BK-tree transformation on all the tested results.